 Meeting Wrap Up #1 – Review

 Do not relive the meeting; simply review the outputs, decisions, assignments, etc. Focus on the results and deliverable of each agenda step and not on how you got there.
-Participants do not need a transcription.
-Remind them to record the takeaways and outputs (deliverable).
+Participants do not need a transcription, only the results.
+Remind participants to record the takeaways and outputs (deliverable).
 Offer participants the opportunity to ask for additional information or clarification before the meeting ends.
-Be prepared to use the Definition Tool to address uncertainties about what something means.
+Be prepared to use the Definition Tool to address uncertainties or disagreements about the meaning of something.

 Meeting Wrap Up #2 – Next Steps

 There are various methods and treatments of open items and formal assignments, such as roles and responsibilities.
-For additional and detailed support see How to Transform Your Responsibility Matrix Into a GANTT Chart for help building a RASI matrix.
-See How to Manage the Parking Lot and Wrap up Meetings for helping to manage open issues in your Parking Lot or Refrigerator.
+For additional and detailed support see How to Transform Your Responsibility Matrix Into a GANTT Chart for help building a RASI (RACI) matrix.
+See How to Manage the Parking Lot and Wrap up Meetings for detailed instructions on three methods to manage open issues in your Parking Lot (or Refrigerator).

-Once the next steps and assignments are clear, your meeting is nearly over.
+Once the next steps and assignments are clear, your meeting is nearly over, except for . . .

 Meeting Wrap Up #3 – Communications

-Here you lead the participants to agree on what they will tell other stakeholders was accomplished during the meetings.
+Here you lead the participants to agree on what they will tell other stakeholders was accomplished during the meeting.
 It is a good idea if the participants sound as if they were in the same meeting together.
 Take a few moments to homogenize the rhetoric and help them agree on what they will tell people who ask.
-Minimally consider two audiences, and record the bullets or sound bites for each.
-Separately consider, for example, their superiors and other stakeholders (eg, peers or customers).
-See How to Communicate Meeting and Workshop Results for detailed support.
+Perhaps more importantly, agreement on what NOT to tell others.
+At minimum consider two audiences, and record the bullets or sound bites for each.
+Separately consider, for example, participants’ superiors and other stakeholders (eg, peers or customers).
+See STOP!
+Were We Even In The Same Meeting? for detailed instructions.

 Meeting Wrap Up #4 – Assessment